ccouriol/prisonersdilemma/README.md

 make server
 make runserver

+## To compile client & server
+make all

 ### To clean the client
 make cleanclient

 ### To clean the server
 make cleanserver

+### To clean the client & server
+make cleanall

 ### To compile and build the documentation
 make doc